Opening a Small or Solo Law Firm in Texas: Choosing an Entity Structure and Other Requirements

 Partnerships

 If you practice with one or more attorneys and decide not to form an entity, your firm will be deemed a general partnership by default.
 Like a sole proprietorship, the main benefits of a general partnership are that there is no state filing requirement, and they provide a lot of flexibility in terms of how profits can be divided.
-However, the general partners must assume liability for the firm’s obligations.ii
+However, each of the general partners is individually liable for the firm’s obligations.ii

 General partnerships are typically governed by a partnership agreement that dictates how profits will be divided and what the obligations and responsibilities are for each partner.
 A general partnership can be formed by express or implied agreement.
 There is also no requirement that the partnership agreement be in writing.
 It is prudent to address any issues that may arise during the course of the general partnership in the partnership agreement, such as what will happen when a partner dies or wants to leave the firm.iii